 The Blues and Country music emerged at the same time and had intermingled roots from the start.

-Mike Seeger, Musician, Documentarian, Ethno-Musicologist -
+Listen to Mike Seeger, Musician, Documentarian, Ethno-Musicologist -

 'I believe that to get some idea of the process of Southern vernacular dance development, we must consider it in parallel with its companion music and the dominant cultures that have mixed to produce it: British and African.
 These cultures began their intense musical interaction here in the 17th century, first among African Americans and then in the 19th century among British Americans, especially in small Southern towns and nearby rural areas.
 A good example of Anglo/Afro interaction in music is the introduction of the banjo, originally an African instrument.
 It is quite certain that the interaction between the European fiddle and African banjo changed the styles and repertoire of both.
 African Americans first played these instruments together soon after being brought here, and the banjo/fiddle combination was the basis for the late 19th century/early 20th century mountain music to which most of our older dancers moved.